txt2latex

 Paragraphs

 They must be separated by a blank line, and left aligned.
 Alternatively two blank spaces can be used to produce the same result.
 This option will provide a better visualization of the source text to be used to generate the LaTeX source code.
-Description list The item definition is separated from the item description by at least 2 blank spaces, even before a new line, if definition is too long.
-Definition will be emphasized by default.

 Bullet list